 Your bankruptcy attorney will be your advocate and guide through what can be a difficult process.
 Taking the effort to contact a few lawyers and knowing what to look for will help you successfully file for bankruptcy.

 When looking for an attorney to assist you in filing your Chapter 7 or Chapter 13 bankruptcy case, look for skill, a reasonable fee, and a communication style that you are comfortable with.

 Seek personal suggestions from friends and family, as well as your own attorney, to find a local bankruptcy attorney.
+In this article we will look at the example of a Ukrainian entrepreneur who started a business on the dropshipping system and it almost led him to bankruptcy.
 The National Association of Consumer Bankruptcy Attorneys can also help you find a bankruptcy attorney.

 What Can I Expect from a Bankruptcy Attorney?

 Bankruptcy, like other legal problems, is a process, and the only way to succeed is to have an attorney lead you through it.